MEDIA GUIDES / Live Streaming Video

 Performance Comparison

-Compatibility is another critical factor.
-While RTMP’s reliance on Flash has become a limitation with the decline of Flash support, modern streaming solutions have adapted by using RTMP as an ingestion protocol, converting streams into more widely supported formats like HLS or DASH for distribution.
-RTSP, facing challenges with direct browser support, often requires specialized client software or plugins, which can limit audience reach.
+• Compatibility – Both protocols face challenges in today’s streaming environment.
+RTMP’s reliance on Flash has become a limitation with Flash now obsolete, but it continues to be used as an ingestion protocol, with streams converted into more modern formats like HLS or DASH for delivery.
+RTSP, meanwhile, struggles with direct browser support and often requires specialized client software or plugins, which can limit its accessibility and audience reach.

 Optimize with Cloudinary